 What are these three colored pixelated codes?
 Have the Chinese lost their minds or are they actually up to something rather clever?

 Despite the crazy outbreak of the virus – the Chinese are already starting to return to their everyday work, because hey, that’s just life – you got to pay the bills.
 Strangely enough, it seems like mobile phones are a major key to helping track and contain the spread of the coronavirus by creating QR codes.

 Now the Chinese cities have started demanding people to use QR Codes to prove that they are not potentially infected.

-The app helps notify users if they have come into contact with anyone potentially carrying the viral coronavirus.
+The users are instantly notified after they may have come dangerously close to any virus carrier.
 The police and other app users are notified of the data and get notifications of warnings.